TylerBerzzz/Wheezer/README.md

 # Conclusion
 + Our graph compares nicely with the Doctors graph.
-Our results are not identical (because we do not have a medically accurate instrument with required margins of error); however, the results correlate very well!
+Our results are not identical because we do not have a medically accurate instrument with required margins of error; however, the results correlate very well!

 # Datasheets